Davao City: Postwar growth

 Davao regained its status as the agricultural and economic hub of Mindanao after the war ended in 1945.
-Wood products such as plywood and timber, and More agricultural products being produced within the city, such as copra and other varieties of banana, became available for export.
+Wood products such as plywood and timber, and more agricultural products being produced within the city, such as copra and other varieties of banana, became available for export.
 Some Japanese locals—80% percent of the city's population prior to the war's end—assimilated with the Filipino population, while others were expelled from the country by the Filipino locals, due to recent enmity.

 Davao was peaceful and increasingly progressive in the postwar period, including the 1950s and the mid-1960s.
 Ethnic tensions were minimal, and there was essentially no presence of secessionists groups in Mindanao.

 In 1967, the Province of Davao was divided into three provinces: Davao del Norte, Davao Oriental and Davao del Sur.
 The city of Davao became part of Davao del Sur; no longer the provincial capital, it became a commercial center of southern Mindanao.
 This period also saw the first ever election of an indigenous person to the office of Mayor of Davao City, when Elias Lopez, a full-blooded Bagobo, won the mayoral elections of 1967.

 Social unrest, martial law, and the 1980s

+By the late 1960s, Davao had become the regional capital of southern Mindanao; with the reorganization, it became the regional capital of the Davao Region (Region XI) and a highly urbanized city in the province of Davao del Sur.

 Things began to take a turn for the worse late into Ferdinand Marcos' first presidential term, when news about the Jabidah massacre ignited a furor in the Moro community, and ethnic tensions encouraged with the formation of secessionist movements.
 An economic crisis in late 1969 led to social unrest, and violent crackdowns on protests led to the radicalization of many students throughout the country.
 With no way to express their grievances about government abuses after the declaration of Martial law in 1972, many of them joined the New People's Army (NPA), bringing the Communist rebellion in the Philippines to Davao and the rest of Mindanao for the first time.

-In the midst of this era, Davao became the regional capital of southern Mindanao; with the reorganization, it became the regional capital of the Davao Region (Region XI) and highly urbanized city in the province of Davao del Sur.

-Meantime, violence in the city became severe as Mindanao became one of the hotbeds of the NPA insurgency.
-The NPA, too, had become responsible for numerous abuses.
-In 1985, locals formed the vigilante group "Alsa Masa" (People's Rise) to counter them.
+The movement would continue to grow over the next decade, but was continuing to struggle by the early 1980s, convincing prominent party thinker and idealogue Edgar Jopson to be based there, until he was killed after a raid in Skyline Subdivision in September 1982.